Configuration Overview

 Reliable Deployments

-Once you know how to configure the Curity Identity Server, we recommend deploying the same standardized binary Docker image and parameterized configuration to all stages of your deployment pipeline.
-This avoids duplication of security settings and takes the pain out of production upgrades:
+Once you know how to configure the Curity Identity Server, deploy the same standardized machine image and parameterized configuration to all stages of your deployment pipeline.
+Doing so avoids duplication of security settings and takes the pain out of production upgrades.

 Conclusion